unofficial-sendoh/other_template/_posts/2018-5-2-Briefly-Machine-Learning.md

 **1. Model are trained with Human Supervision**

-As these criteria aren't exclusive, we can combine them in any way we like.
 Machine Learning systems can be classified according to the amount and type of supervision they get during training.
 There're four major categories:

 - Supervised learning
 - Unsupervised learning
 - Semi-Supervised learning
 - Reinforcement learning

 **Supervised learning algorithm** are trained using labeled examples, such as an input where the desire output is known.
-In supervised learning, the training data we feed to the algorithm icluded the desired solution, it's called labels.
+In supervised learning, the training data we feed to the algorithm icluded the desired solution is called labels.
 The learning algorithm receives a set of inputs along with the corresponding correct outputs, and the algorithm learns by comparing its actual output with correct outputs to find errors.
 It then modifies the model accordingly.

 ![supervised](https://user-images.githubusercontent.com/17668390/43781233-47738fd0-9a7e-11e8-9f86-1905a6bb7973.png)